Main Content

 Amren-Jacobson Scholarship

-Board Member Darla Hegge presented Jacey Novak with the 2022 Amren-Jacobson Heritage Scholarship.
+Board Member Polly Gustafson presented Becca Harbott with the 2024 Amren-Jacobson Heritage Scholarship.

 From left: Cheryl Amren Granlund, Marlys Amren McKinstry, Thomas Amren, Richard Amren